 Firefox is often regarded as among the most privacy-centric browsers, but that isn’t its sole USP.
 This offering from Mozilla also comes baked in with a plethora of useful tools and functionalities.

 The benefit?
-It straightaway translates to the ease of multitasking, as you could continue with your work using another app, and at the same time, check out everything intriguing that’s going on in that video.
+It straightaway translates to the ease of multitasking, as you could continue with your work using another app and simultaneously check out everything intriguing that’s going on in that video.

 Furthermore, since that PiP window acts as an overlay, you could drag and drop it to any corner of your screen.
-Then with just a single click, you could play/pause the video, close it or expand it to its default size – all from within the PiP mode itself.
+Then with just a single click, you could play/pause the video, close it, or expand it to its default size – all from within the PiP mode.

-Note: YouTube already has an option known as Mini-player which is basically PiP mode.
-You can just click on the mini-player icon located on the video control bar to start Picture-in-Picture mode.
+Note: YouTube already has a Mini-player option, PiP mode.
+You can click the mini-player icon on the video control bar to start Picture-in-Picture mode.

-Net-net, PiP mode definitely proves to be a handy alternative to have, without even the need to take the help of any third-party add-ons.
+Ultimately, PiP mode proves to be a handy alternative, without even the need to take the help of any third-party add-ons.

-So with that said, let’s now check out the steps to enable Firefox’s Picture-in-Picture mode as well as the instructions to effectively control and tweak its settings.
+So, let’s now check out the steps to enable Firefox’s Picture-in-Picture mode and the instructions to control and tweak its settings effectively.